Ian Robertson Keynote Speaker

 - Global authority in neuropsychology

-- Best selling author of 'The Stress Test' and 'The Winner Effect'
+- Author of 'The Stress Test', 'The Winner Effect' and 'How Confidence Works'

 - Expert in applying leading research to individual and team performance improvements